 Bio

-I am associate professor at the Seymour (Shlomo) Fox School of Education, Hebrew University of Jerusalem.
+I am professor at the Seymour (Shlomo) Fox School of Education, Hebrew University of Jerusalem.
 I am currently the director of the Center for Research on Teacher Training and Learning (CTL) and lead the Learning & Interaction Lab.
 I have a BA in Psychology from Haifa University and an MA and PhD in Educational Psychology from the Hebrew University.
 I was a postdoctoral fellow at LRDC, University of Pittsburgh, and a visiting scholar at Utrecht University.

 For a full CV click here